Jahia/jcrestapi/README.md

             <escaped mixin name> : <mixin representation>,
         </for each mixin>
         "_links" : {
+            "absolute" : {
+                "rel" : "absolute",
+                "href" : "<An absolute URL directly usable to retrieve this mixins sub-resource representation>" },
+            "parent" : {
+                "rel" : "parent",
-            "self" : { "href" : "<URI identifying the resource associated with the parent's node mixins resource>" }, "parent" : { "href" : "<URI identifying the resource associated with the parent node>" }
+                "href" : "<URI of the resource associated with the parent node of this mixins sub-resource>" },
+            "self" : {
+                "rel" : "self",
+                "href" : "<URI of the resource associated with this nmixins resource>" }
         }
     },
     // other node elements...